 You may resume your normal diet and activities, unless your doctor advises you differently.
 Your doctor may give you additional or alternate instructions after the procedure depending on your particular situation.

-What MRI exams are performed at Johns Hopkins Medical Imaging?
+What MRI services are performed at Johns Hopkins Medical Imaging?